• Western blot with Anti-GRIA2 Antibody (STJ501187) with peptide on at 1:500 dilution in buffer.

 Immunogen: Synthetic peptide corresponding to unique amino acid region on GluR2 protein.

 Post Translational Modifications Palmitoylated.
-Depalmitoylated upon glutamate stimulation.
+Depalmitoylated upon L-glutamate stimulation.
 Cys-610 palmitoylation leads to Golgi retention and decreased cell surface expression.
 In contrast, Cys-836 palmitoylation does not affect cell surface expression but regulates stimulation-dependent endocytosis.
-Phosphorylation at Tyr-876 is required forc interaction with IQSEC1 and ARF6 activation.
 Ubiquitinated by RNF167, leading to its degradation.
+Phosphorylation at Tyr-876 is required for interaction with IQSEC1 and ARF6 activation, which in turn triggers AMPAR internalization for persistent synaptic depression.
+N-glycosylated.

-Function Receptor for glutamate that functions as ligand-gated ion channel in the central nervous system.
-It plays an important role in excitatory synaptic transmission.
-L-glutamate acts as an excitatory neurotransmitter at many synapses in the central nervous system.
-Binding of the excitatory neurotransmitter L-glutamate induces a conformation change, leading to the opening of the cation channel, and thereby converts the chemical signal to an electrical impulse.
-The receptor then desensitizes rapidly and enters a transient inactive state, characterized by the presence of bound agonist.
-In the presence of CACNG4 or CACNG7 or CACNG8, shows resensitization which is characterized by a delayed accumulation of current flux upon continued application of glutamate.
+Function Ionotropic glutamate receptor that functions as a ligand-gated cation channel, gated by L-glutamate and glutamatergic agonists such as alpha-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA), quisqualic acid, and kainic acid.
+L-glutamate acts as an excitatory neurotransmitter at many synapses in the central nervous system and plays an important role in fast excitatory synaptic transmission.
+Binding of the excitatory neurotransmitter L-glutamate induces a conformation change, leading to the opening of the cation channel, and thereby converts the chemical signal to an electrical impulse upon entry of monovalent and divalent cations such as sodium and calcium.
+The receptor then desensitizes rapidly and enters in a transient inactive state, characterized by the presence of bound agonist.
+In the presence of CACNG4 or CACNG7 or CACNG8, shows resensitization which is characterized by a delayed accumulation of current flux upon continued application of L-glutamate.
 Through complex formation with NSG1, GRIP1 and STX12 controls the intracellular fate of AMPAR and the endosomal sorting of the GRIA2 subunit toward recycling and membrane targeting.

 Protein Name Glutamate Receptor 2